 This course offers an introduction to the methods of "community oriented policing" establishing a partnership between law enforcement agencies and communities.
 The goal is to prepare students to understand and appreciate cultural diversity and to be able to communicate effectively with residents of high crime areas, as well as with advocates of programs for improving law enforcement practices.
-Prerequisite: Exit or exemption from Learning Support Reading and English.
+Prerequisite: Exit or exemption from LS English at the Co-requisite level

-CRJU 2240 Introduction to Juvenile Delinquency 3-0-3
+CRJU 2240 Introduction to Juvenile Delinquency

 This course examines (a) the nature, causes, development and consequences of juvenile delinquency; (b) the changing societal perceptions and reactions to juvenile delinquency and to juveniles who commit adult crimes; and (c) the adjudication, punishment and special needs of the juvenile offender.
-Prerequisite: Exit or exemption from Learning Support Reading and English.
+Prerequisite: Exit or exemption from LS English at the Co-requisite level